[Editor's note: This story was updated March 7 at 3:30 a.m.]

 An ordinance authorizing West Orange to issue $6.3 million in general obligation bonds to the developer of the Edison property on Main Street was reintroduced Tuesday night.
 The ordinance was approved on first reading in a 4-1 vote by the township council.

 Councilman Joe Krakoviak dissented, voting "no" to introduce the ordinance and approve it on first reading.

-The bond ordinance was first passed in a February meeting but was withdrawn after a procedural flaw with its introduction, according to the administration.
+The bond ordinance was but was , according to the administration.
 They said the township's supplemental debt statement was prepared but not on file in the township clerk's office prior to the Feb.
 21 meeting.